citizen-stig/rollup-starter/GETTING_STARTED_WITH_CELESTIA.md

 - You have Rust and Cargo installed
 - You have Docker installed (for local devnet)
 - Your rollup is working with MockDa
-- You have basic familiarity with Celestia concepts
+- You have basic familiarity with [Celestia concepts](https://docs.celestia.org/learn/how-celestia-works/overview)

 ## Overview

 It is recommended to proceed through three stages:

 1. **Local Devnet**: Test your rollup with a local Celestia instance to verify basic functionality
-2. **Testnet**: Deploy to a public testnet with proper configuration
+2. **Testnet**: Deploy to a public testnet using an RPC provider
-3. **Mainnet**: Production deployment with secure key management (not covered in this tutorial)
+3. **Mainnet**: Production deployment with secure key management

-This tutorial covers stages 1 and 2.
+This tutorial covers all three stages.

 ## Stage 1: Celestia Local Devnet

 The starter repository includes a [Docker Compose](./integrations/docker-compose.celestia.yml) configuration for running Celestia locally, along with all necessary configurations.

+The default configuration uses a pre-funded Celestia wallet (`celestia1a68m2l85zn5xh0l07clk4rfvnezhywc53g8x7s`) that works out of the box with the local devnet.
+No additional setup is required.

 ### Starting Celestia Devnet